 Jasmine

 Jasmine Detailed Encyclopedia Introduction

-Jasmine is a highly fragrant climbing plant with delicate white star-shaped flowers, known for its intoxicating scent.
+Jasmine is a highly fragrant climbing plant with delicate white star-shaped flowers, renowned for its intoxicating fragrance.

+Jasmine